everyone i ever knew plus everything that ever happened minus everything i forgot

 I remember thinking as his car sped off, spitting gravel onto the front lawn, that I'd forgotten to remember that I had once thought that Johanna would one day be studying all these by then famous authors and here she'd have original and rare copies of their greatest works - as though my father had said to me, e. e. cummings? . . . knew him well . . . here's his first hand-printed pamphlet which he signed and gave to me in 1917 when I ran into him at Ezra Pound's father's butcher shop.

 Hoffer and I were friends after that.
 I visited his Water Street loft and a few months later he had a real bookstore on Tenth Avenue, out towards the university district.
-The first time I went there he told me he'd already made his money back – sold one Bowering first-edition for what he paid me for the whole lot.
-I perused the shelves, visiting my abandoned children, sold into slavery, and among the familiar items was a book John Sinclair gave me, signed by him, saying something like For Brian, a true friend and the greatest poet of the century – well, no, that's not what it said.
-I can't remember what he wrote – it's around here somewhere because I said to Hoffer, at least give this one back to me, which he kindly did.
+The first time I went there he told me he’d already made his money back ā sold one Bowering first-edition for what he paid me for the whole lot.
+I perused the shelves, visiting my abandoned children, sold into slavery, and among the familiar items was a book John Sinclair gave me, signed by him, saying something like For Brian, a true friend and the greatest poet of the century ā well, no, that’s not what it said.
+I can’t remember what he wrote ā it’s around here somewhere because I said to Hoffer, at least give this one back to me, which he kindly did.

-One day Robert Duncan was at Hoffer's shop, signing copies of his books.
-I picked up a book of memoirs by Salvador Dali, which I ended up never reading and was only interested in because thumbing through I spotted "There is only one difference between a madman and me.
-I am not mad" which I thought was a pretty good thing to say.
+One day Robert Duncan was at Hoffer’s shop, signing copies of his books.
+I picked up a book of memoirs by Salvador Dali, which I ended up never reading and was only interested in because thumbing through I spotted “There is only one difference between a madman and me.
+I am not mad” which I thought was a pretty good thing to say.
 I paid Hoffer the five bucks or whatever and then asked Duncan to sign the book.
-I've never seen such disdain on the face of a poet before or since - like I'd knocked on his door to sell him thirty years worth of Watchtowers.
-Anyway, I never saw him again so I've had the permanent impression that he might be a good poet but lacks any sense of humour.
+I’ve never seen such disdain on the face of a poet before or since – like I’d knocked on his door to sell him thirty years worth of Watchtowers.
+Anyway, I never saw him again so I’ve had the permanent impression that he might be a good poet but lacks a sense of humour.
 Or maybe I really was being an idiot.
 You decide.
 By the way, Duncan once offered this quote at a seminar which I never forgot.
-"A poet at twenty is twenty but a poet at forty is a poet".
+“A poet at twenty is twenty but a poet at forty is a poet”.
 Good one.

 The thing that interests me about my friendship with Hoffer is that as far as I can tell he had nothing but enemies.
 No one was ever as cantankerous.
 He despised the literary establishment (whatever that is) the government, the CBC, Canada Council, writers, editors, publishers, booksellers.
 His tirades were homicidal and he actually published some of them in little chapbooks.
 But he liked me.
 What gives?
-He urged me to write with promises of publication but back then, in spite of the occasional dribblings at my typewriter, I thought it was more fun to pretend to be a writer than actually do the work.
+He urged me to write with promises of publication but back then, in spite of the occasional dribblings at my typewriter, I thought it was more fun to pretend to be a writer than actually write, which is hard work.

 A notable biographical fact is that his father is Abram Hoffer, Canadian psychiatrist famous, with Humphry Osmond, for theories on nutritional treatments of mental illness (orthomolecular psychiatry) and a pioneer LSD experimenter of whom I'd been aware long before meeting Bill, as these were all topics of great interest to me at one time.